WRK2009-Workflow/master-camel-connect/README.md

 -------

 ### This repository is a simple API written in Node Express and unit tested in Jasmine.
-Actions are leveraged to perform automation functions and CI/CD to Azure.
+Actions are written in vanilla JS.

 ### Specs:
 > `./specs/unit-tests/factServiceSpec.js`